Music

 Credits 2

-A survey of operatic literature from the Baroque to the Romantic Period.
-This course will emphasize the performance and staging of representative works of important composers from these musical periods culminating with a staged production.
+This is a survey course of operatic literature from the Baroque to the Romantic Period.
+The course emphasizes the performance and staging of representative works of important composers from these musical periods culminating with a staged production.
+Offered spring semester, even numbered years only.

 MU 363: Opera Workshop II